-As a result of the disputable foreclosure of FV "Alexander Buryachenko" vessel performed by the charterer Cyprus International Trust "Beautiful Scenery" the Company is involved in an arbitration, to receive the compensation or return of the vessel from the charterer Cyprus International Trust "Beautiful Scenery", plus compensation of incurred costs.
+As a result of the disputable foreclosure of FV "Alexander Buryachenko" vessel performed by the charterer Cyprus International Trust "Beautiful Scenery" the Company was involved in an arbitration in year ended 31 December 2017, to receive the compensation or return of the vessel from the charterer Cyprus International Trust "Beautiful Scenery", plus compensation of incurred costs.
 The arbitration is held under the UNICITRAL Arbitration Rules.
 Arbitration venue - Zurich, Switzerland.
 Applicable law of the arbitration- Cyprus.